shotgunsoftware/tk-multi-data-validation/docs/settings.rst

 The Data Validation App settings are defined in the Toolkit App Config settings file ``tk-multi-data-validation.yml``.
 The app supports the following settings:

     hook_data_validation:
-        The hook to define the Validation Rule Set and sanitize validation results.
+        The hook to define the :ref:`validation-rule-set` and sanitize check function return values.

     rules:
-        The list of active validation rules (these will be shown in the Data Validation App if found in the Validation Rule Set).
-Each item in the list must include an ``id`` and ``name``, which are the unique identifier and display name of the rule.
-Optionally, items may define a ``data_type``, which categorizes the rule for a grouped display.
+        The list of :ref:`Validation Rules <validation-rule-item>` that the Data Validation App will display.
+Each item in the list must include an ``id``, which must correspond to a rule in the :ref:`validation-rule-set`.
+If there are rules in the validation rule set that are not included in this config setting, then those rules will not be displayed in the app.
+Optionally, items may define a ``data_type``, which categorizes the rule so it can be displayed in a grouped view.

 An example of the settings file that is set up for Alias and VRED:

 .. code-block:: yaml
-    :caption: tk-multi-data-validation.yml settings for the VRED Engine
+    :caption: Example: tk-multi-data-validation.yml settings set up for the Alias and VRED Engines

     settings.tk-multi-data-validation.alias:
       location: "@apps.tk-multi-data-validation.location"